Skip to main content

 Please note the GRE requirement has been waived for the 2023-2024 admissions cycle.
 The Bren School will not be accepting any GRE scores at this time.
 The requirement will continue to be evaluated on an annual basis moving forward.

-The Bren School PhD is mentorship-based; you will work closely with at least one Bren professor in their area of expertise.
-Your sponsor serves as your student advisor and the chair of your PhD committee.
-This faculty sponsor is also responsible for providing intellectual support and academic and career advice, as well as assisting you to obtain financial support from Graduate Student Researcher positions, Teaching Assistant positions, fellowships, and other areas of support.
+The Bren School PhD program is mentorship-based; you will work closely with at least one Bren professor in their area of expertise.
+Your sponsor serves as your advisor and the chair of your PhD committee.
+This faculty advisor is also responsible for providing intellectual feedback and academic and career advice, as well as assisting you in obtaining funding from Graduate Student Researcher positions, Teaching Assistant positions, fellowships, and other types of financial support.

-Prospective students must find a faculty sponsor who expressly agrees to sponsorship to meet criteria for admission to one of these research interests.
+Prospective students should choose their area of research interest and identify a faculty member within that research area who agrees to sponsor them for admission to the Bren School.
 Faculty members expect that, prior to submitting an application, prospective students will contact them to explore the possibility of pursuing PhD studies under their mentorship.

-Regardless of which track you pursue, it is important that you get to know faculty and their research thoroughly before applying.
+It is important that you get to know faculty and their research thoroughly before applying to ensure expertise in your research interests are represented at the Bren School.
 Please keep in mind that due to the faculty members' busy schedules, it could take longer than two weeks for a faculty member to return a cold call or cold email.

 Important Considerations for Admission and Sponsorship: